 CP4: “BioChips ” Introduction to DNA microarray technology and application to comparative genomic hybridization (PDF)

-III.
 LABORATORIES PRACTICALS

 Practicals to be chosen within the following list and put in the online application form by preference order.